amineelkouhen/redis-streams-lab/exercises/exercise-6-start.md

 # Demo 2 - Load data from AWS S3 to Redis Streams

-To load data from plain file to Redis Streams, we will use RIOT (Redis Input Output Tools) to ingest plain CSV files into Redis as streams.
+To load data from plain files to Redis Streams, we will use RIOT (Redis Input Output Tools) to ingest plain CSV files into Redis as streams.

 Let's get started!